spember/backbone-vertebrae/README.md

 # Backbone Vertebrae

 This goal of this project is to create a basic skeleton / structure for Single Page Web Applications.
-It's a culmination of working on several applications over the past year.
+It's meant to act as a guide / suggestion for building a Front End Javascript application.
+Vertebrae is a culmination of working on several applications over the past year.
 I've found this structure to be very useful, and I hope you will too.

 ### Technologies